We recommend products that we love. When you buy through links on our site, we may earn an affiliate commission.

 Or a card that doesn’t report to all three credit bureaus may limit your credit score growth.

 An ideal secured credit card would offer low fees, substantial perks/rewards, and a path for upgrading to unsecured.
+Here is our list of best secured cards if you’re interested: The Best Secured Credit Cards to Build Credit.

 Will Increasing My Secured Credit Card Limit Help My Credit Score?